Betti and Hodge numbers of configuration spaces of a punctured elliptic curve from its zeta functions: Totaro's description of a Leray spectral sequence

 \subsection{Recalling Poincar\'e duality}

-We recall the following explicit form of Poincar\'e duality (e.g., Theorem 24.18 of \cite{Ful}).
-That is, given any oriented real manifold $M$ of dimension $m$, Poincar\'e duality is given by the $\bR$-linear isomorphism
+We recall the following explicit form of the Poincar\'e duality (e.g., from \cite[Theorem 24.18]{Ful}).
+That is, given any oriented real manifold $M$ of dimension $m$, the Poincar\'e duality is given by the $\bR$-linear isomorphism

 \

 given by

 \